centrica-engineering/nucleus-docs/docs/foundations/typography.md

 ## Lists

-We have three different types of lists;  an unordered list, an ordered list and a description list.
+We have three different types of lists;  an unordered list, an ordered list and a label and data list.

 There are a number of components that are designed to include these lists.
 To find out which, visit the Content guidance section of the component and you'll find the types of content that can be included.